Azure/azure-sdk-for-python/doc/dev/tests.md

 There's a lot going on in the example so we'll take this piece by piece:

-* Import everything you will need in your tests as normal, add to your imports the line `from devtools_testutils import AzureTestCase, PowerShellPreparer`.
+* Import everything you will need in your tests as normal, add to your imports the line `from devtools_testutils import AzureTestCase, EnvironmentVariableLoader`.
 These two objects give our tests a lot of the desired powers.
 * `AzureTestCase`: the test class should inherit from this object (`class TestSchemaRegistry(AzureTestCase)`), doing so sets up the recording infrastructure and the client creation methods.
-* `PowerShellPreparer`: this preparer serves two purposes.
+* `EnvironmentVariableLoader`: this loader serves two purposes.
     * First, it will provide the live keys we need to test our library against live resources.
     * Second, it will keep those same live keys out of our recordings to make sure that we are not leaking our secrets into the recordings.
 * At the top of your test class you should include any helper methods you will need.
 Most libraries will have a client creation method to eliminate repetitive code.